100Starlings/rubyblok/README.md

 ```

 ### Creating your page at Storyblok
-1. Once your logged in, access your demo space in the "My Spaces" section.
+1. Once you're logged in, access your new space in the "My Spaces" section
 2. Go to the "Content" section
 3. Click the CTA "Create new" > Story
 4. Name your story "Page", so it connects to our previous code.
 The content type is "default page".
 5. Open your new page to start editing.
-6. At the right side, you can add new blocks to your page.
+6. On the right side, you can add new blocks to your page.
 Create a new block by clicking the plus button.
 7. This will open the Insert block section, then add the "Hero Section" block.
 8. Open your block and add any text you want to it.
 9. Click the Publish button in the right top corner.